Question: My veneers no longer match the color of my other teeth, so I’m interested in whitening them. How do you go about whitening veneers?

-Little brown lines on your teeth: Do you have little brown lines where your veneer meets the tooth?
-Here’s how it happens: as you age, your gumline will pull back a little (this is called gum recession), exposing the spot where the veneer meets the tooth.
-At this place, there’s a glue line, which can get stained because it’s made of composite.
+Little brown lines on your teeth.
+Do you have little brown lines where your veneer meets the tooth?
+Here’s how it happens: as you age, your gum line will pull back a little (this is called gum recession), exposing the spot where the veneer meets the tooth.
+At this place, there’s a glue line, which can become stained because it’s made of composite.
 That composite can absorb coffee, wine, and other dark, staining foods and drinks and become a brown line on your veneered tooth.

 What to do: Be vigilant about gum recession.
 Ask for a pocket reading at each dental checkup — this is a measurement of how much your gums are receding.
-Gum recession is irreversible — you can prevent it from progressing, but you can’t correct from past damage — so start monitoring it now.
+Gum recession is irreversible.
+You can prevent it from progressing, but you can’t correct past damage, so start monitoring it now.

-A veneer that has darkened: A porcelain veneer shouldn’t darken over time.
-Porcelain is extremely dense and can’t absorb stains in the way a natural tooth can.
+A veneer that has darkened.
+A porcelain veneer shouldn’t darken over time.
+Porcelain is extremely dense and doesn’t absorb stains in the way a natural tooth does.
 A plastic veneer can occasionally become lightly stained.

 What to do: At your next teeth cleaning, ask your hygienist to polish the veneer to remove the staining.